drannex42/svelte-capacitor/README.md

 ### Assets

 Place any assets, CSS, client JS, Images in the `assets` folder - not the public folder!
 On build and usage this will add everything to the public dist folder for copying to the device application.
-When referring to assets be sure to refer to them as `assets/` or `/assets` in your svelte code.
+[See Vite.js on this settings](https://vitejs.dev/guide/assets.html#the-public-directory).

 ### Aliases